Dionysis Tsamis: International career

-Tsamis was capped twice with Greece.
-He was called for the first time in April 1974, but did not play for the team that faced Brazil at the Maracanã Stadium and his debut took place a year later, on 1 April 1975, in a 2–1 friendly away win against Cyprus, while on 10 November 1976 he made his last appearance in the home friendly match against Austria.
+Tsamis made two appearances with Greece.
+He was called for the first time in April 1974, but did not play in the match against Brazil at the Maracanã Stadium and his debut took place a year later, on 1 April 1975, in a 2–1 friendly away win against Cyprus, while on 10 November 1976 he made his last appearance in the home friendly match against Austria.

-After football
+Managerial career

+In November 1981, after the manager of Korinthos, Christos Archontidis resigned, Tsamis since he had a physical education diploma, took charge of the training of the club, for a few weeks, until a replacement was found.
+In 1985 he was at the bench of A.E.
+Messolonghi for a season.
+Afterwards, he served as an interim manager at Panetolikos.

+Personal life

-Tsamis, alongside football, studied at the Physical Education Academy and obtained his degree while competing as a professional at AEK Athens.
-He retired from football after being appointed as a physical education teacher in 1982, a position he served until his retirement.
-He maintains football academies in his hometown of Agrinio and frequently attends the events of the veterans of AEK, without being an integral member of them.
+Alongside his football career, Tsamis studied at the Physical Education Academy and obtained his degree while playing professionally at AEK Athens.
+From 1982 he was appointed physical education teacher, a position he held until his retirement.
+He ran football academies in his hometown, Agrinio and frequently attended the events of the Veterans Association of AEK, without being an official member.

+Tsamis died on 1 May 2026 at the age of 74, after long-term health issues.